Eric Thibault: Assistant coach and associate head coach

 Thibault was named an assistant coach on the Washington Mystics staff in May of 2013.
-Prior to the 2019 season, the Mystics promoted him to Associate head coach, a position that he held until the end of the 2022 season.
+Prior to the 2019 season, the Mystics promoted him to Associate head coach, a position that he held until the end of the 2022 season..
+During his tenure, the Mystics won the 2019 WNBA championship.

 Head coach

 Thibault was promoted to the Mystics head coach position in November of 2022, following the coaching retirement of his father and previous Mystics head coach Mike Thibault.
 On October 23, 2024, the Mystics announced that they had mutually agreed to part ways with both Eric and Mike Thibault.

 Minnesota Lynx (2025–present)

 On November 30, 2024, Thibault was announced as the associate head coach of the Minnesota Lynx.